Heart (Koda Kumi album)

-Heart (stylized as heart) is the seventeenth studio album by the Japanese singer Koda Kumi, released on March 2, 2022, over two years after her previous studio album Re(cord) (2019).
+Heart is the seventeenth studio album by the Japanese singer Koda Kumi, released on March 2, 2022, over two years after her previous studio album Re(cord) (2019).
 The album was released on streaming platforms a month prior to the physical release on February 2.

 It was released in four editions: CD only, CD+DVD, CD+Blu-ray and CD+3DVD.
 Heart has twelve musical tracks on the CD and seven music videos on the DVD/Blu-ray with a making video of "Sure Shot."
-Prior to the album's release, Kumi released five digital songs to help promote the album: "We'll Be OK", "Doo-Bee-Doo-Bop", "To be free", "4 More", and "100 no Kodokutachi e".
+Prior to the album's release, Kumi released five digital songs to help promote the album: "We'll Be OK", "Doo-Bee-Doo-Bop", "To Be Free", "4 More", and "100 no Kodokutachi e".

 Background and release

 Heart was originally released on streaming platforms on February 2, a month prior to its physical release.
 The album was released in four editions: CD only, CD+DVD, CD+Blu-ray and a limited edition CD+3DVD, which was only available to her fan club, Koda Gumi.

 The album was preceded by five digital singles: "We'll Be OK", "Doo-Bee-Doo-Bop", "To Be Free", "4 More" and "100 no Kodokutachi e" (100のコドク達へ / To 100 Lonely Souls).

 The CD contained seven new tracks, along with the previously released digital singles.
 The DVD and Blu-ray contained the corresponding music videos for the singles, along with the new video for "Sure Shot" and a dance version of "4 More".
 The second and third DVD were only released on the CD+3DVD and CD+2Blu-ray fan club editions.
 The second DVD housed her "20th→21st Anniversary Event" that was performed on December 6, 2021, at Toyosu PIT in Kōtō, Tokyo, along with a behind-the-scenes featurette.
 The second DVD housed the events she performed at Zepp Tokyo on December 3 and 4.